ricky08sirus/Stackera/README.md

 Notes

-Make sure your .env file (if any) is properly configured and not pushed to Git.
+Make sure your .env file (if any) is properly configured .

 The backend listens to Binance’s WebSocket and broadcasts updates to connected clients.